-If you’ve been wrongfully convicted of federal criminal charges and live anywhere in the state of Texas you need an experienced federal criminal appeal attorney to handle your case.
+If you’ve been wrongfully convicted of federal criminal charges and live anywhere in the United States you need an experienced federal criminal appeal attorney to handle your case.
+Blizzard and Zimmerman Attorneys stand ready to assist you with your or your loved one’s case.

 Due to the wrong interpretation of the law, a judge or jury may have provided a verdict against you or your loved one and you may need the services of a skilled and experienced appeals lawyer.